-- A. It is hereby recognized and agreed that the Employer has the right to discharge, suspend or otherwise discipline a regular employee for just cause, subject to the grievance procedure.
-For the purposes of this section, discipline is defined as written reprimands, suspension, demotion or discharge.
-Written reprimands may only be appealed through Step 2 of the grievance procedure.
-However, should the County rely on any written reprimand issued to an employee for purposes of progressive discipline when issuing a suspension or termination, the reprimand shall be considered in the suspension or termination grievance process. - B. Newly-hired employees shall serve a probationary period of one (1) calendar year.
+- A. It is hereby recognized and agreed that the Employer has the right to discharge, suspend or otherwise discipline a regular employee for just cause. - B. Newly hired employees shall serve a probationary period of one (1) calendar year.
 During the term of the probationary period, such employees shall be entitled to all rights and privileges of this Agreement, including access to the grievance procedure, except with respect to termination, which shall be at the sole discretion of the Employer.
-Probationary employees are eligible to use accrued annual, sick leave and their floating holiday. - C. Employees shall serve a six (6) month probationary period following promotion.
-An employee serving a probationary period after promotion may be returned to his/her former classification in the bargaining unit if he/she is incapable of fulfilling his/her duties.
+Probationary employees are eligible to use accrued vacation, sick leave and their floating holidays. - C. Employees shall serve a six (6) month probationary period following promotion within the bargaining unit.
+An employee serving a probationary period after promotion may be returned to their former classification in the bargaining unit if they are incapable of fulfilling their duties.
 Such action is not subject to the grievance procedure.
-In the event an employee is being returned to his/her former bargaining unit classification under this section, he/she may bump a less senior employee in that classification in the Juvenile Department.
+In the event an employee is being returned to their former bargaining unit classification under this section, they may bump a less senior employee in that classification in the Juvenile Department.

-ARTICLE 4.
+ARTICLE 8.
 HOLIDAYS